sdisaacson/alloy-scenarios/game-of-tracing/README.md

      - `http://<host-ip>:8080` from other machines on the network
    - Each player can choose either the Southern or Northern faction
    - The game prevents multiple players from selecting the same faction

+6. Single-Player Mode:
+   - Toggle "Enable AI Opponent" in the game interface
+   - The AI will automatically control the faction not chosen by the player
+   - The AI provides a balanced challenge with adaptive strategies
+   - For two-player games, keep the AI toggle disabled

 ## Setting Up the Dashboard